-Whether you are searching for a reasonable place to live or a perfect tenant, there are many things to keep in mind.
-It’s crucial both the landlord and tenant understand the basis of a rental agreement, fair housing and Colorado tenant-landlord laws.
-Failing to understand these basic guidelines can turn what is supposed to be a business type relationship into a disgruntled relationship.
+When you are searching for the perfect renter, there are many things to keep in mind.
+It’s crucial as a landlord you understand the basis of a rental agreement, fair housing and Colorado landlord laws.
+Failing to understand these basic guidelines can turn what is supposed to be a business type relationship with your renter into a disgruntled relationship.

-It’s crucial you have an attorney on your side when going through the landlord-tenant process, especially since legally binding documents are involved.
+It’s crucial you have an attorney on your side when going through the landlord and renter process, especially since legally binding documents are involved.
 They can assure all the necessary bases are covered in a lease agreement and represent you in court if necessary.

-Law Offices of Clifton Black, P.C. specializes in representing landlords.
-We have proven experience guiding landlords through the eviction process and protecting them from tenants who refuse to pay rent or damage property.
+Law Offices of Clifton Black, PC specializes in representing landlords.
+We have proven experience guiding landlords through the eviction process and protecting them from renters who refuse to pay rent or damage property.
 You can schedule a time to speak with us at (719) 328-1616.
+Our consult fee is 175$ for half an hour or if you’re part of the military or a first responder then it’s $150.

-Law Offices of Clifton Black, P.C. assist landlords in areas such as El Paso County, Pueblo County, Fermont County and Teller County.
+Law Offices of Clifton Black, PC assist landlords Colorado Springs and the greater El Paso County area.

 - Basic Terms of a Lease